 It’s fascinating and important to revisit this in order to learn, forgive, move forward and get to a higher ground.

 What I do know is this.
 Somehow, 11 years ago, I found the little strength I had left and decided to dig in deep and start living authentically again.
 This, my friends, was NOT going to be my “TRUth” anymore!
 I took the leap of faith, invested back in myself and decided to look for my “TRUth”, my worth, and start acting like it again.
 I packed up the car with the new dog that I adopted 3 days before my road trip (my now 11-year-old trusted companion Wermmy!) and off we drove to Vancouver.
 I knew a city like ours could reignite and engage my soul.
 It is such a wonderful place to live and be.
 Not only did I clear my head and my heart, but I took a stronger focus on my health.
-For the past 2 years, my current boyfriend Tuna (we’ve been together for almost 4) and I have gotten into Crossfit.
-Our meals are rich in protein and vegetables.
+For the past 2 years I have gotten into working out.
+My meals are rich in protein and vegetables.
 I meditate to keep my stress levels down and say “NO” to things that don’t ameliorate my level of happiness.
 Heck, I even got rid of my daily 2 creams / 2 sugar coffee habit and replaced it with withinUs TruOrganic™ Matcha - talk about a caffeine kick to get me through work and classes (I am actually obsessed with the way it tastes!).

 Most of all, I put me first again.
 Not in a selfish way, just in a “self-first” way.
 As RuPaul says “If you can’t love yourself how in the hell you gonna love somebody else?”
 Yes Ru, you can get an “Amen” for that.
 It’s so crucial that you take care of yourself, find whatever “TRUth” puts a glow inside your soul, and celebrate the PRIDE in who you are.
 Love hard, and don’t allow anyone to tell you that you are anything less than wonderful.